maxfahl/poe-currency-flip-ratios/README.md

 # poe-currency-pricings

 A very simple node script for helping with currency flipping.
-It scrapes the poe trade site for sell/buy ratios of a certain currency.
+It scrapes the pathofexile trade site for currency sell/buy ratios.
 It has been tested on Mac OS Big Sur as well as Windows 10.

-It currently gets prices for rows 16 to 24, returning the mean value for those buy/sell values.

 #### Prerequisites:
 - Node JS